Explore Our Courses And

 The board requires a clear recommendation backed by market analysis, financial evaluation, strategic fit assessment, and a comprehensive risk analysis.

-Your Task (3-Hour Case) – Steps 1 to 3
+Task Instructions (3-Hour Case) – Steps 1 to 3

 • Step 1: Define the Core Problem (Suggested Time: 20 mins)